 By mastering personal finance, you can control your financial future.

 Remember, your school or your job isn’t going to teach you personal finance skills.

 So you better take control.

-One way that you can do that is with apps that give you cash back when shopping at places you already shop.
+You can do that with apps that give you cash back when shopping at places you already shop.

 One that is super easy to use is Ebates.